NH panel makes recommendations for spending COVID-19 millions

 “These are times they have to start planting if they are going to raise silage to feed their dairy stock this fall and winter.
 This is a little bit unique,” Shurtleff said.

-The panel decided not to replenish the state’s unemployment trust fund that has paid out $330 million in jobless benefits during the past six weeks to workers in the private sector.
+The panel decided not to replenish the state’s unemployment trust fund, which has paid out $330 million in jobless benefits during the past six weeks to workers in the private sector.

 Jobless fund support likely later